-- 1) The student must inform the office of the Dean of Registrar through writing, soliciting to withdraw from the current course registraduria@unilimi.org. - 2) Any withdrawal from a course must be solicited before the third week of class. - 3) The student will receive a response through writing verifying that the withdrawal has been processed (fees may apply). - 4) The reimbursements will be made according to the withdrawal policy in the UNILIMI Academic Catalog; a withdrawal in the first week will receive 90% refund; a withdrawal
+1) The student must inform the office of the Dean of Registrar through writing, soliciting to withdraw from the current course registraduria@unilimi.org.

-- in the second week will receive 25% refund.
-After the second week there will be no refund issued. - 5) Any student who does not request a withdrawal from a course, will be responsible for the total cost of the course and must pay off the debt before registering for a future course.
+- 2) The student will receive a response through writing verifying that the withdrawal has been processed. - 3) Any withdrawal from a course must be solicited before the third week of class. - 4) The reimbursements will be made according to the withdrawal policy in the UNILIMI student catalog; a withdrawal in the first week will receive 90% refund; a withdrawal in the second week will receive 25% refund.
+After the second week there will be no refund issued. - 5) Any student who does not request a withdrawal from a course, will be responsible for the total cost of the course and shall pay off the debt before registering for a future course.